richchapler/AzureSolutionsDocumentation/wip/AI_DeploymentSuggestions.md

   | Storage Account | ZRS, StorageV2 (Geo-redundant, V2) | Enterprise-grade throughput – supports thousands of IOPS and concurrent transactions; performance is subject to account limits and network conditions | ✅ | N/A – Already production-ready |

 - RECOMMENDATION: Configure container apps and app services for both horizontal scaling (adding more instances) and vertical scaling (increasing CPU/memory)
+- RECOMMENDATION: For API Management and Application Gateway rows, validate that their scaling and SKU choices account for any cross‑subscription latency or peering constraints
+- QUESTION: Are there any subscription‑specific policies or limits (quota, network egress) we need to consider for those peered resources?

 ### Auto-Scaling
-Some resources support autoscaling, though full utilization across the solution is not yet confirmed.
+Some resources support autoscaling, though full utilization across the solution is not yet confirmed; note that API Management and Application Gateway autoscaling occur in separate subscriptions peered via VWan.
-- RECOMMENDATION: Enable autoscaling on all resources that support it to manage traffic spikes and dynamic workloads
-- QUESTION: What specific autoscaling policies will be implemented and how will their effectiveness be validated?
+- RECOMMENDATION: Validate that autoscaling configurations for API Management and Application Gateway in their respective subscriptions align with production requirements and mirror policies in the primary subscription
+- QUESTION: How will autoscaling events and metrics from these peered subscriptions be aggregated and monitored in the central Log Analytics workspace?
+- QUESTION: Are there any subscription‑level quotas or policy differences that could impact autoscaling behavior for those peered resources?

 ### Landing Zone
-The landing zone is structured as multiple resource groups within a single subscription, but the grouping and regional strategy are not yet defined
+Most workloads are in one subscription (split across resource groups), but Application Gateway and API Management reside in separate subscriptions peered via VWan.

-- QUESTION: How are resource groups organized (for example, by environment, workload, or function), and how will that structure impact resource selection and scaling strategies
+- QUESTION: How are resource groups and subscriptions organized (for example, which components live in which subscription and resource group), and how will that structure impact resource selection and scaling strategies?
-- QUESTION: What is the planned region and availability‑zone configuration (for example, single region with multi‑zone versus multi‑region deployment)
+- QUESTION: What is the planned region and availability‑zone configuration (for example, single region with multi‑zone versus multi‑region deployment) across all subscriptions?
-- QUESTION: Are there specific network or geographic redundancy requirements that must be incorporated within this single‑subscription design?
+- QUESTION: Are there specific network or geographic redundancy or peering requirements that must be incorporated given the multi‑subscription VWan architecture?

 ### Performance Thresholds
-Key performance triggers and cost strategies for scaling remain to be defined.
+Key performance triggers and cost strategies for scaling remain to be defined; ensure cross‑subscription components (API Management, Application Gateway) are included.
-- RECOMMENDATION: Define performance metrics {e.g., response times, concurrent connection limits, error thresholds} that will trigger scaling adjustments
+- RECOMMENDATION: Define performance metrics for each critical component—including peered services like API Management and Application Gateway (for example, response times, concurrent connection limits, error thresholds)
-- RECOMMENDATION: Develop a cost management plan to forecast and monitor the financial impact of scaling
+- RECOMMENDATION: Develop a cost management plan that factors in network egress and VWan peering charges between subscriptions
-- QUESTION: Are there predetermined performance thresholds that will mandate SKU upgrades or autoscaling adjustments?
-- QUESTION: How will the customer manage and forecast the financial impact as traffic increases?
+- QUESTION: How will performance data from peered subscriptions be aggregated in the central workspace and used to trigger scaling actions?
+- QUESTION: Should cost forecasts include inter‑subscription data transfer and peering costs when projecting expenses?

 <!-- ------------------------- ------------------------- -->

 ## Monitoring

-### Monitoring Resources
+### Resources
-A centralized Log Analytics workspace is already in place (diagnostic settings auto‑deployed via Azure Policy).
-Application Insights is not yet set up but will be provisioned via Terraform.
+A centralized Log Analytics workspace exists in the primary subscription (diagnostic settings auto‑deployed via Azure Policy), but Application Gateway and API Management reside in separate subscriptions.
-- RECOMMENDATION: Deploy a single Application Insights instance (per environment) via Terraform to collect telemetry from App Service, Bot Service, and Prompt Flow container apps
-- RECOMMENDATION: Validate that all resources—including container apps and the Bot App Service—have their diagnostic settings correctly pointing to the central Log Analytics workspace
+- RECOMMENDATION: Validate that diagnostic settings for Application Gateway and API Management subscriptions point to the central Log Analytics workspace
-- QUESTION: What naming conventions and tagging standards should we apply to the Application Insights resources?
+- RECOMMENDATION: Confirm that those subscriptions have the necessary role assignments or policy exemptions to send logs across subscription boundaries
+- QUESTION: Are there any additional permissions, private link configurations, or DNS considerations required for cross‑subscription log ingestion?

 ### Logs, Metrics & Alerts
-Current metric capture is unclear.
-- RECOMMENDATION: Prepare pre-deployment, **baseline** metrics ("green state") for critical components
-- RECOMMENDATION: Identify key performance indicators (e.g., response times, error rates, throughput) to form the basis for monitoring
-- RECOMMENDATION: Configure automated alerts to quickly identify and remediate deviations from the established baseline
-- RECOMMENDATION: nsure that alerts are integrated with existing operational procedures to enable prompt response to issues
+Logs and metrics are captured centrally, but cross‑subscription resources (API Management, Application Gateway) must be included.
+- RECOMMENDATION: Ensure diagnostic settings in the API Management and Application Gateway subscriptions forward logs and metrics to the central Log Analytics workspace
+- RECOMMENDATION: Create Azure Monitor alert rules that span subscriptions, incorporating metrics and logs from both the primary and peered subscriptions
+- QUESTION: Which team will own the configuration and ongoing maintenance of these cross‑subscription alert rules and dashboards?

 #### Log Categories by Resource Type